coopersamp18/cartwise/POLAR_SETUP.md

 - Check that the subscription status is either "trial" or "active"
 - Verify the trial_ends_at or current_period_end dates are in the future
 - Check middleware logs for any errors

+### SDK-Related Issues

+- Ensure `@polar-sh/sdk` is installed: `npm install @polar-sh/sdk`
+- Verify `POLAR_USE_SANDBOX` environment variable is set correctly
+- Check that API keys match the environment (sandbox keys for sandbox, production keys for production)
+- Review TypeScript errors for type mismatches in SDK calls

 ## Support